 - Episodes of “malaise” or “burning pain” in muscles;

-- Severe pain from changes in posture and strain on remaining muscles;
+- Severe pain from changes in posture and muscle strain;

 - Chronic fatigue;